 The fare was CHF 162.00 (approximately £129) for an adult return and CHF 81.00 (approximately £64) for a child, though prices may be cheaper dependent on time, day or class of travel.
 The tickets my family had also allowed them to take any route back to Zurich, and so my husband chose to travel via Landquart on the way back a few days later, which took a slightly shorter time of 3 hours 26 minutes.

-Overall it was a fantastic experience travelling from Zurich to St. Moritz, and helped my children to create many picturesque family memories and gave them the opportunity to see some breathtaking scenery.
+Overall it was a fantastic experience travelling from Zurich to St. Moritz.
+Not only did it help my children to create many picturesque family memories, but it also gave them the opportunity to see some breathtaking scenery.